nemanjan00/workerjs-worker/README.md

 # workerjs-worker

-CLI Interface for starting worker and forwarding commands.
+CLI Interface and library for starting and managing workers and forwarding commands and results.